Sylvia Pankhurst: War-time organiser and dissident

 The United Kingdom declaration of war upon Germany on 4 August 1914 found Pankhurst in Dublin investigating the Bachelor's Walk massacre.
 After allowing the initial popular enthusiasm for the war to pass, Pankhurst (who on 8 August decried the "heedless" rush to war of "men-made governments") and the WSF campaigned against conscription and in solidarity with conscientious objectors.
 These were positions for which she was attacked in the WSPU newspaper, patriotically renamed Britannia.

 Pankhurst retained the confidence of some WSPU veterans.
-She was invited by Elizabeth McCracken to Belfast, where Christabel's wartime directive had put a halt to particularly militant campaign, to speak in support equal pay for women doing war work.
+She was invited by Elizabeth McCracken to Belfast, where Christabel's wartime directive had put a halt to a particularly militant campaign, to speak in support of equal pay for women doing war work.
 It was a demand Pankhurst championed along with universal food rationing, debt relief and improved allowances for soldiers wives.
 By helping to shift some the costs of the war off the back of women and poor, she believed that these were measures that might hasten its end.